yuanmingchen922/DHL.1/Update_Version_3.md

 ### **(c) Dual Ascent Update**

 Use the subgradient formula directly from SubGrad:
-update dual variables using the rule in Ascent until convergence.
+Update dual variables using the rule in Ascent until convergence.

 ---